ArisingSun/cardano-plutus_pioneer3/README.md

-one all files are tracked then you can commit these files to git you must type: git commit -m
+one all files are tracked then you can commit these files to git you must type: git commit -m git commit -am *adds and messages at the sama time*
 -m = message and must be added and must be relavant to what you changed.
 example: git commit -m "Updated README and experimented with HTML file"
 OPTIONAL: you can use -m again to add a description to the end of ur message.